samp5/ha141/README.md

 <br>

-- Sets the membrance potential at which a neuron will fire
+- Sets the membrane potential at which a neuron will fire

-- Becuase some frequently accesses configuration variables are copied and stored as `Neuron` data members,  the default argument `update` calls the approapriate mutators and updates these values.
+- Because some frequently accesses configuration variables are copied and stored as `Neuron` data members,  the default argument `update` calls the appropriate mutators and updates these values.
 If for some reason you do not want the values to be immediately updated, `False` can be specified

 - Accessor: `pySNN.getActivationThreshold()`